 Clean Air Declaration October 2019

-- Require, and provide necessary resources for, the meeting of world leading World Health Organization air pollution standards, as a minimum, in the Environment Bill that will eliminate pollution from controllable sources.
+- Require, and provide necessary resources for, the meeting of world-leading World Health Organization air pollution standards by 2030 (as a minimum) in the Environment Bill that will eliminate pollution from controllable sources.

 - Establish a programme that provides financial support for the poorest in our society and for small businesses to switch to cleaner vehicles, shared transport or active travel via schemes such as mobility credits, and also includes a £1.5bn fleet renewal programme, stimulating the market to deliver cleaner vehicles, including heavy freight, municipal vehicles and for retrofit solutions.

 - Grant local authorities and mayors the powers and funding they need to deliver zero-emission transport networks, encourage and enable behaviour change -including the promotion of active travel, and tackle non-road transport sources of pollution including: public transport, infrastructure, construction, planning and enforcement.

 - Create certainty for business and local government by setting out an ambitious roadmap to 2030 as part of a strengthened UK government clean air strategy that empowers business, local authorities and public bodies to collaborate with confidence and put in place the necessary actions needed for clean air.